anmolecule/DAMQT/doc/README_DAM320.txt

 sudo apt-get install build-essential

-2. If your computer does not have Qt5, install
+2. If your computer does not have Qt5, install it.
+The procedure may vary depending on the OS version.
+For instance, in case of Ubuntu, try:

 sudo apt-get install qt5-default

+if that does not work, try:

+sudo apt-get install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools

 3. Check OpenGL version in your computer